Community Housing Development Organization (CHDO) Program

 Q: Are there formal guidelines for the CHDO Program?

-A: Yes, you can download the Program Guidelines .
+A: Yes, download the Program Guidelines here .

 Q: What are the Federal Regulations required to work with the HOME Program and become a CHDO?

-A: The work of CHDOs is set by the U.S. Housing & Urban Development Department (HUD).
-You can find information on these regulations at the Electronic Code of Federal Regulations (Part 92: Subpart G)
+A: The work of CHDOs is set by the U.S. Department of Housing & Urban Development (HUD).
+You can find information on these regulations in the Electronic Code of Federal Regulations (Part 92: Subpart G)

 Q: Can I get tax-exempt status for my organization?

 A: Yes.
-We suggest using resources at the IRS to find more information.
+Visit the U.S. Internal Revenue Service to find more information.

 Q: Do I need to be recertified as a CHDO?

-A: Yes, Community Housing Development Organizations must be recertified every two years.
-Also, developers are only designated as CHDOs while they are working on funded projects through HOME funding.
+A: Yes.
+Community Housing Development Organizations must be recertified every two years.
+Also, developers are only designated as CHDOs while working on projects funded by HOME funds.
 For recertification documents, please contact us directly.

 Key Documents